Understanding and Mitigating Bias Inheritance in LLM-based Data Augmentation on Downstream Tasks: Understanding Bias Inheritance

 As for bias types, \textbf{compared to contextual bias, contrastive bias has a stronger effect}, with female accuracy experiencing an even greater decline.
 This may be because contextual bias subtly influences the model through background information, while contrastive bias explicitly reinforces group differences, amplifying existing disparities and resulting in a more pronounced negative effect.
 Among all types, \textbf{contrastive explicit and contextual implicit biases exhibit the most severe effects.} Contrastive explicit bias directly amplifies group differences, allowing the model to quickly learn and reinforce these biases.
 In contrast, contextual implicit bias subtly yet persistently shapes the model via nuanced patterns, fundamentally influencing its decisions.

-\textbf{Generation Results.} We present the salary recommendation results across the six main bias types in \Cref{fig:gender_clf_salary}(c) and (d).
-After adding augmentation data, we observe an increase in the salaries of both male and female candidates. \textbf{However, the increase is more pronounced for males, which results in a wider gender pay gap}.
-This trend is significant across all bias types, except for contrastive implicit bias.
-This is because contrastive biases often rely on direct comparisons between samples, while subtle implicit biases obscure differences between specific groups, lacking a strong enough pattern to continually reinforce the bias.
+\textbf{Generation Results.} Results on salary recommendation are in \Cref{fig:gender_clf_salary}(c) and (d).
+Adding augmentation data increase the salaries of both genders. \textbf{However, the increase is more pronounced for males, which results in a wider gender gap}.
+This trend is significant across all bias types, except for contrastive implicit bias, since contrastive biases often rely on direct comparisons between samples, while subtle implicit biases obscure differences between specific groups, lacking a strong pattern to continually reinforce the bias.

-We present the average hiring recommendations for all types of bias in \Cref{fig:gender_hiring_average}.
-Detailed results are in \Cref{sec:hiring_each}.
-The results show that after augmentation, \textbf{the increase in the selection of Spanish male candidates is more pronounced than that of female}, particularly at high augmentation data proportions (20\%, 50\%).
+We present the average hiring recommendations for all types of bias in \Cref{fig:gender_hiring_average} (Details in \Cref{sec:hiring_each}).
+The results show that after augmentation, \textbf{the increase in the selection of Spanish male candidates is more pronounced than that of female}, particularly at low augmentation data proportions ($5\%, 10\%$).
 This may reflect existing gender biases and could be attributed to the distribution and representation of genders in the pre-training data.
 Spanish males may have more positive or balanced portrayals, which amplifies their selection after augmentation.
 Additionally, the model tends to increase the selection of candidates from Spanish cultures, while Arabic candidates experience a consistent decline.
 This suggests that \textbf{gender bias in the fine-tuning process can also influence other types of bias}, such as cultural bias, in downstream tasks, as these biases are often intersecting and can reinforce each other.
-For this task, \textbf{the unbiased gender bias type exhibits the most pronounced disparities}, indicating that the lack of gender balance in the augmentation data amplifies inherent biases in the model's decision-making process.
-Furthermore, among the six bias types, \textbf{contrastive explicit and contextual implicit biases also have the most severe impacts on hiring recommendations}.
+For this task, \textbf{neutral gender bias type exhibits the most pronounced disparities}, indicating the lack of gender balance in the augmentation data amplifies inherent biases to model's decision-making.
+Furthermore, among the six bias types, \textbf{contrastive explicit and contextual implicit biases also have the most severe impacts on hiring recommendation}.